stevekinney/JavaScriptNext.tmLanguage/README.md

 To set this as your default JavaScript syntax, open a javascript file, then select `View -> Syntax -> Open all with current extension as... -> JavascriptNext`.

+### For TextMate 2

+Just open the `JavascriptNext.tmbundle` directory with TextMate 2 and you should be good to go.

 You may also need to change the ColorScheme.
 Pick one from `Preferences -> Color Scheme -> JavaScriptNext`.

 ## Screenshots